etresoft/ESHelp/README.md

 Your help menu item will now display a help window very similar to the system help.
 It has the following benefits:

 1. Anchors work every time.
-2. This is an app menu rather than a system menu.
+2. This is an app window rather than a system window.
 When your app quits, the help window closes too.
 3. Searches in your app will only display help in your app.
 You won’t get results from potentially competing apps.
 4. The search field in the menu bar will work as you expect and display help results in the same window.
 5. Since the help bundle is a valid help bundle, your app’s help will be available via search from the system help tool.